papiche/Astroport.ONE/docs/README.NostrTube.md

 ### Cookie Security

 - Cookie files are **NOT** uploaded to IPFS
-- Stored locally: `~/.zen/game/nostr/{hex}/.cookie.txt`
+- Stored locally: `~/.zen/game/nostr/{hex}/.domain.cookie`
-- Used only for YouTube authentication
+- Used only for Domain authentication
-- Should be kept private (file permissions: 600)
+- Is kept private

 ---